-During the period under review, approximately 2 889 contractors were employed throughout the Group in terms of substantive agreements with service providers for non-core Group functions, including security, cleaning, and catering.
-These contractors all have employment agreements with the relevant third-party service providers, who manage all aspects of their remuneration, benefits, working hours, etc. Service providers are required to comply with applicable laws (including those relating to remuneration and employment conditions), as well as the AVI Group Supplier Code of Conduct available on the external Company website (https://www.avi.co.za/).
+In addition to permanent and fixed-term contract employees, seasonal workers will be employed through temporary employment service providers and contractors will be employed in terms of substantive agreements with service providers in respect of non-core Group functions such as security, cleaning, and catering.
+Seasonal workers and contractors will have employment agreements with the relevant service providers, who manage all aspects of their remuneration, benefits, working hours, etc. Service providers are required to comply with applicable laws (including those relating to remuneration and employment conditions), as well as the AVI supplier code.